USS Stringham (DD-83): 1945

 Stringham returned to the United States for overhaul, repairs, and alterations.
 She did not return to the western Pacific until 17 March 1945.
 She joined the southern defense group at Saipan and sortied with it for Okinawa on 26 March.
 The high-speed transport arrived off Okinawa on 2 April, the day following the initial assault, and screened the transport area until 7 April, when she headed for Guam.
 During that time, Stringham took two kamikazes under fire, one on 3 April and one on 6 April.
 The former succeeded in crashing LST-599 while the latter gave up his plunge in the face of Stringham's heavy antiaircraft fire, dove on a destroyer, but missed both American ships.

 Stringham screened another convoy from Guam to the Ryukyus, reaching Okinawa on 22 April.
 She remained in the vicinity for five relatively uneventful days; then headed back to Guam.
 On this voyage, she rendered assistance to the hospital ship, Comfort, which had been crashed by a Japanese kamikaze.
 Comfort was able to resume course without assistance, but Stringham shepherded her until relieved by Wickes.

 While at Guam, Stringham was rammed by La Vallette, a battle casualty.
 The APD's starboard side was damaged, as was her bridge, her forward crew's compartment, and much of her electrical equipment.
 Because of this, Stringham was ordered back to San Diego for extensive repairs.
 On 19 June, she entered San Diego and began conversion back to a destroyer; and, on 25 June, she resumed her former designation, DD-83.
 In August, the end of the war brought a halt to Stringham's conversion.
 Later that month, it was determined that she would be decommissioned at Philadelphia.
-In September, she sailed from San Diego, transited the Panama Canal, and preceded to Philadelphia, where she reported for duty to the Commandant, 4th Naval District, on 26 September.
+In September, she sailed from San Diego, transited the Panama Canal, and proceeded to Philadelphia, where she reported for duty to the Commandant, 4th Naval District, on 26 September.
 She was decommissioned on 9 November 1945, and her name was struck from the Navy list on 5 December 1945.
 Stringham was scrapped at Philadelphia in March 1946.